Local and Modern Methods of Crude Palm Oil Extraction

 2. A Must for Proper Safety Measures: Proper safety measures must be in place to ensure that the solvent is handled and disposed of properly to prevent any harm to the environment.

-Factors Affecting Palm Oil Quality
+Factors Affecting Crude Palm Oil Quality

 The quality of crude palm oil is affected by many factors, including the variety of oil palm, the growing conditions, and the processing methods used, but here are some of the key factors: